abdullahakintobi/Data-Cleaning-in-MySQL-P1/README.md

 ### Basic Data Insights

-1. **Preview Random Samples**: Selected 10 random rows to understand the data layout.
+I. **Preview Random Samples**: Selected 10 random rows to understand the data layout.
     ```sql
     SELECT *
     FROM layoffs_copy
     ORDER BY RAND()
     LIMIT 10;
     ```
-2. **Row Count**: Verified the total number of rows.
+II. **Row Count**: Verified the total number of rows.
     ```sql
     SELECT COUNT(*) AS row_num
     FROM layoffs_copy;
     ```
-3. **Duplicate Check**: Used a window function to identify duplicate rows based on key fields.
+III. **Duplicate Check**: Used a window function to identify duplicate rows based on key fields.
     ```sql
     WITH duplicate AS (
         SELECT *,